durrantlab/molmoda-docs/docs/structures/molprop/logp/index.md

 -   \(n_{i}\) is the number of atoms of type \(i\) present in the molecule, and
 -   \(\alpha_{i}\) is the contribution to logP for atom type \(i\).

+!!! warning

+    Please be aware that the logP value of a molecule is dependent on its protonation state.
+    When you predict the logP value for a molecule and subsequently change its protonation state, the logP value will also change accordingly.
+    This is evident in the Atom Classification table above, where there are specific contributions for hydrogens.

+    It is essential to consider the protonation state of your molecule when interpreting and comparing logP values.
+The same molecule can have different logP values depending on its protonation state under specific pH conditions.
+    Remember this when using predicted logP values to make decisions or comparisons, especially if you have modified your molecule's protonation state.

 <!-- REFERENCES -->

 [^wildman1999prediction]: Wildman, S. A., & Crippen, G. M. (1999).
 Prediction of physicochemical parameters by atomic contributions. *Journal of chemical information and computer sciences, 39*(5), 868-873.
 DOI: [10.1021/ci990307l](https://doi.org/10.1021/ci990307l)